 If you believe any of the records you are submitting to the City as part of your bid/proposal or contract work products, are exempt from disclosure you can request that they not be released before you receive notification.
-To do so you must complete the City Non-Disclosure Request Form ("the Form") provided by City Purchasing (see attached) and very clearly and specifically identify each record and the exemption(s) that may apply.
+To do so you must complete the City Non-Disclosure Request Form ("the Form") provided by the City (see page 4 on the Consultant Questionnaire) and very clearly and specifically identify each record and the exemption(s) that may apply.
 (If you are awarded a City contract, the same exemption designation will carry forward to the contract records.)